wiewiex/harry-potter-mystery-expo-app/README.md

 ## Hello

-This is a Expo app, run the project `yarn start`, directly for android `yarn android`
+This is an Expo app, run the project `yarn start`.